shyam21biswas/Admin-app/README.md

-# 📱 Smart Attendance App
+# 📱  BioTend - Smart Attendance App

 An Android application for smart, secure, and location-based attendance tracking built using **Kotlin**, **Jetpack Compose**, and **Firebase Firestore**.